ckeditor/ckeditor5/docs/framework/guides/deep-dive/localization.md

 ### Example: Localizing the plugin UI

 This example shows how to create a localizable user interface of a plugin.
-Let's create a button that will insert smiling face emoji.
+Let's create a button that will insert a smiling face emoji.
 The button will have a localizable tooltip.

 ```js
 // ...